 5 Ways To Hit A Home Run As A Sports Investor

 March 14, 2013 -- Business Insider

 Irwin Kishner has been quoted in an article re: various investment vehicles in sports.
 "The most important part is you have to deal with a reputable source when you buy or sell -- someone who can authenticate the item," says Irwin.
 He went on to note that, "People should only (invest in memorabilia) if they enjoy it," rather than to make money.

 Five Firms Advise on News Corp.
 Acquisition of YES Network Stake

 November 21, 2012 -- Bloomberg News

-In an article discussing law firm involvement in the News Corp/YES Network deal, Herrick, Feinstein partners involved in the deal as lead counsel to the Yankees are mentioned, including: Irwin Kishner, Richard Morris, Edward Stevenson and Daniel Etna.
+In an article discussing law firm involvement in the News Corp/YES Network deal, Herrick, Feinstein partners who served as lead counsel to the Yankees are mentioned, including: Irwin Kishner, Richard Morris, Edward Stevenson and Daniel Etna.

 Seven Am Law 200 Firms in Lineup for Sale of YES Network Stake